apostergiou/rails5-api/README.md

-# rails5-api
+# RESTful API with Rails 5
-RESTful JSON API with Rails5
+A JSON API build with the Rails 5 core feature: API only applications.

+#TODO